Ceracolors Cadmium Red Light

 For a detailed explanation of the terms in the table above, please visit Composition and Permanence.

-Ceracolors is water-soluble wax paint that can be used for encaustic and wax painting techniques.
-Ceracolors makes encaustic painting versatile because heat, electricity and special tools are not required.
+Ceracolors is a water-soluble wax paint that can be used for encaustic and wax painting techniques.
+It makes encaustic painting versatile because it does not require heat, electricity, or special tools.

 Ceracolors is a wax paint for professional artists made from pharmaceutical-grade beeswax blended with other waxes derived from natural sources to provide higher melting temperatures.
-Ceracolors provide a wide range of painting techniques from thick impastos that can be sculpted to thin watercolor-like washes.
-They are fast-drying colors suitable for all supports used for encaustic painting, yet they do not require any special tools and heated instruments.
+Ceracolors provide a wide range of painting techniques, from thick impastos that can be sculpted to thin watercolor-like washes.
+They are fast-drying colors suitable for all supports used for encaustic painting, yet they do not require any special tools or heated instruments.
 Use any brush suitable for water-based paint.
-Once dry Ceracolors can be used in encaustic technique, allowing further sculpting and manipulation of the paint.
-The ingredients in Ceracolors are found in food and cosmetics so they are not considered to be toxic.
+Once dry, Ceracolors can be used in encaustic technique, allowing further sculpting and manipulation of the paint.
+The ingredients in Ceracolors medium are found in food and cosmetics, so they are not considered toxic.
+However, please note that some pigments, such as cadmiums, in the range of Ceracolors paint are toxic.
+Please see the health and safety information for each color.

-The current range of Ceracolors are available in 50ml aluminum collapsible tubes and mediums are available in 4 and 8 fluid ounce jars.
+The current range of Ceracolors are available in 15ml and 50ml aluminum collapsible tubes, and mediums are available in 4- and 8-fluid-ounce jars.

 Properties